physiotherapy for osteoarthritis for knee

 causes of osteoarthritis of the knee:

-There is yet to be established any definite cause to the basis of osteoarthritis and as to why it affects certain individuals, and has been attributed to various associated symptoms like age related wear and tear of the cartilage.
+There is yet to be established any definite osteoarthritis causes and as to why it affects certain individuals, and has been attributed to various associated symptoms like age related wear and tear of the cartilage.
 Some of the knee joint pain causes, besides age, associated with osteoarthritis are;

 Besides the above knee joint pain reasons, there are several other associated causes of osteoarthritis of the knee like metabolic disorders, diabetes, repetitive stress injuries and certain sports like soccer, tennis, sprinting etc.